ThoseGrapefruits/ScrabbleTwist/README.md

 ScrabbleTwist
 =============

-A mix between Scrabble and Boggle.
+A mix between Scrabble and Boggle, created for a trimester project.

 Written in Java 7.